 Reason #4: You Can Go at Your Own Pace

-You are completely in control of the speed and intensity of your practice when boxing, meaning you can push yourself as hard as you want without risking overdoing it, Halloran says.
+You are completely in control of the speed and intensity of your practice when boxing, Halloran says.
+This allows you to push yourself as hard as you want without risking overdoing it.